 The answer to this is easy – not necessarily.
 It depends on the IR35 assessment that your client carries out on your contracts – post-April 2021.
 If they decide you are outside IR35, your recruitment agency can still pay you your gross salary – leaving you to make the appropriate deductions to HMRC (tax and NICs), just like before.

 However, if your end client decides you are inside IR35, you may be better off closing your limited company or making it dormant and joining an umbrella company.

 Off-payroll in the private sector – is this bad news?

-If your new contracts are inside IR35, your take-home pay retention (%) may decrease compared to contracts you have worked on that have been outside IR35.
+If you take on new contracts after April 2021 which deem you to be inside IR35, your take home pay retention (%) may decrease compared to contracts you have worked on that have been outside IR35.
 However, it isn’t all doom and gloom.